-Weak Solutions For certain applications, particularly in partial differential equations, the concept of a solution may need to be extended to include weak solutions, where existence and uniqueness results take different forms.
+For certain applications, particularly in partial differential equations, the concept of a solution may need to be extended to include weak solutions, where existence and uniqueness results take different forms.

-Notes Stochastic Differential Equations Extensions of existence and uniqueness theorems to stochastic differential equations provide a framework for modeling random phenomena.
+3. Stochastic Differential Equations

+Extensions of existence and uniqueness theorems to stochastic differential equations provide a framework for modeling random phenomena.

-Solved Problems Problem 1 Verifying the Lipschitz Condition Problem Determine whether the function $f(t,y) = t + \sin(y)$ satisfies a Lipschitz condition with respect to y on the domain $D = \{(t,y) | 0 \le t \le 1, -\infty < y < \infty\}$.
+Problem 1: Verifying the Lipschitz Condition

+Problem: Determine whether the function $f(t,y)=t+\sin(y)$ satisfies a Lipschitz condition with respect to y on the domain $D=\{(t,y):0\leq t\leq 1,-\infty \leq y\leq \infty\}$ .